Western Union Scams Class Action Settlement

 already received.
 Your payment will be based only on the amount of the money transfer.

 How Do I File a Claim?

 You will need to file a petition that will include the details of your transaction, such as the 10-digit Money Transfer Control Number (MTCN) which is the identifier of any Western Union transfer that is claimed to have been part of fraud or a scheme.
 You will also need to provide your personal details that match the transaction holder's name.
+The deadline to submit a claim has now been extended to August 31, 2022.
 The petition must be completed or

 United States v.
 The Western Union Company